Tine Thing Helseth

 Tine Thing Helseth (/ˈtiːnə tɪŋ ˈhɛlsət/ TEE-nə-_-ting-_-HEL-sət; born 18 August 1987) is a Norwegian trumpet soloist specializing in classical repertoire.
+She has appeared as a soloist with orchestras and chamber ensembles in Europe, North America, Asia and Australia, and is also active as a recording artist, ensemble leader and festival artistic director.

 Career

 Helseth was born in Oslo.
-She started to play trumpet at the age of 7 in a school band and studied at the Barratt Due Institute of Music from 2002 to 2009 and at the Norwegian Academy of Music from 2009 to 2011.
+She started to play the trumpet at the age of seven in a school band and studied at the Barratt Due Institute of Music from 2002 to 2009 and at the Norwegian Academy of Music from 2009 to 2011.
 Her teachers have included Heidi Johanessen (Norwegian National Opera Orchestra) and, since 2002, Arnulf Naur Nilsen (Oslo Philharmonic).

-Helseth is the leader of an all female brass ensemble, tenThing.
+Helseth is the leader of the all-female brass ensemble tenThing, which she founded in 2007 with other Norwegian brass players.
+The ensemble has toured in Europe, the United States and China and has appeared at festivals including the BBC Proms, the Schleswig-Holstein Musik Festival, Beethovenfest Bonn, MDR Musiksommer, Rheingau Musik Festival and Thüringer Bachwochen.

 In 2011, Helseth was named a "Superstar of Tomorrow" by BBC Music Magazine.
 The same year she signed a contract with EMI Classics.
+From 2013 her recordings appeared under the Warner Classics label following the acquisition of EMI Classics by Warner Music Group.

+From 2023, Helseth has served as artistic director of the Risør Chamber Music Festival, with which she had been associated for more than a decade.
+She is also active in Norway as a television and radio presenter and teaches trumpet at the Norwegian Academy of Music.